-… Empowering trainees to become educators of the future …
+… Empowering doctors in postgraduate training to become educators of the future …

 Medical Education Fellows (MEF)